“Paralympic champions and Vicair wheelchair cushions… a good combination”

 Mirjam was born with damaged connective tissue.
 Over the years her condition deteriorated and Mirjam had to spend most of her days in bed.
 For this reason she had experimental surgery done in 2000, during which unfortunately a nerve was damaged.
 This left her with a form of paraplegia and she had to start using a wheelchair.

-After the surgery Mirjam decided to play basketball, but after 4 years she had to stop as she had too many basketball related injuries.
+After the surgery Mirjam decided to play basketball.
+But after 4 years she had to stop as she had too many basketball related injuries.
 In 2004 she switched to swimming.
 What a success story this decision soon became!

 She participated in 2 Paralympic Games (Beijing and London) and won 3 gold medals, 2 silver medals and 1 bronze medal.
 During the closing ceremony of the Beijing Paralympic games she proudly carried the national flag of The Netherlands.

-A few months before the London Paralympics Mirjam came to Vicair asking if we could help her during her preparation for the 2012 Paralympics.
+A few months before the London Paralympics Mirjam came to Vicair asking if we could help her during her preparation

 At that time she was suffering from pressure injuries and they were affecting her Paralympic training schedule.

 Of course we immediately agreed to help and the same day she was using the Vicair Vector.
-The pressure injuries healed, Mirjam could train more and … won Gold medal on her last Paralympic race ever.
+The pressure injuries healed, Mirjam could train more and … she won a Gold medal on her last Paralympic race ever.

 After the Paralympic race Mirjam became a member of the product development team that developed the Vicair Active wheelchair cushion.